annwon603/cse-15L-report/lab-report3/index.md

 # Part 3

 I didn't know that I could see all the files I downloaded in my download folder.
+I noticed that my public and private key are the same because my key was a private key at first then turned into a public key.
 I also didn't know that Java is capable of making a website server because I thought only JavaScript or any front-end/back-end languages could do that.
 I think it was cool that we could connect to the CSE computers and have access to our data.
 I wonder if it only works if we're in UCSD or somewhere else.